jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (7) Subsection (1)﻿(x) does not apply to a supply of services for which the supplier subsequently makes an election under section 24(5B).

 ### 11AB Zero-rating of telecommunications services
-A supply of services that is chargeable with tax under section 8 must be charged at the rate of 0% if— (a) the services are the supply of telecommunications services to an overseas telecommunications supplier by a telecommunications supplier who is a resident; or
+(1) A supply of services that is chargeable with tax under section 8 must be charged at the rate of 0% if— (a) the services are the supply of telecommunications services to an overseas telecommunications supplier by a telecommunications supplier who is a resident; or
-  (b) the services are the supply of telecommunications services to a person, not being an overseas telecommunications supplier, for a telecommunications service that is initiated outside New Zealand under section 8(9).
+  (b) the services are the supply of telecommunications services to a person, not being an overseas telecommunications supplier, for a telecommunications service that is initiated outside New Zealand under section 8(9); or
+  (c) the services are inbound mobile roaming services supplied to a non-resident.
+(2) Subsection (1)﻿(b) does not apply to outbound mobile roaming services.

 ### 11B Zero-rating of some supplies by territorial authorities, some supplies involving contributions to local authorities
 (1) A supply of services that is chargeable with tax under section 8 must be charged at the rate of 0% if the supplier is a territorial authority and the consideration for the supply is proceeds from the local authorities petroleum tax paid to the supplier under section 198 of the Local Government Act 1974.